 The Kosovo American Education Fund (KAEF) is dedicated to the long-term economic development of Kosovo through the education of its people.
 KAEF provides up to 8 graduate fellowships per year to promising Kosovars for top-level training at select U.S. universities.

-To date, 43 universities have hosted KAEF Fellows, including Duke University, Willamette University, University of North Alabama, and University of Denver.
+To date, 44 universities have hosted KAEF Fellows, including Colorado State University, Brandeis University, Bentley University, and University of Missouri, Columbia.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 KAEF Fellows have served with, among other organizations, Dell Computers, the World Bank, Voice of America, the International Finance Corporation, the Duke Center for International Development, and the Xerox Corporation.